ga-curriculum/unsupervised-learning-metrics/microlesson-01/README.md

 ### 5. Real-World Examples

-#### a) E-Commerce
+#### 🌟 Use Cases for Recommender Systems and Clustering

+- 🛍️ **E-Commerce**
   - Suggesting products to users based on browsing or purchase history.
-- Example: Amazon's "Customers who bought this also bought..." feature.
+  - **Example:** Amazon's "Customers who bought this also bought..." feature.

-#### b) Streaming Services
+- 🎥 **Streaming Services**
   - Recommending movies, TV shows, or music based on user preferences.
-- Example: Netflix using collaborative filtering and clustering to personalize recommendations.
+  - **Example:** Netflix using collaborative filtering and clustering to personalize recommendations.

-#### c) Retail and Grocery
+- 🛒 **Retail and Grocery**
   - Grouping customers based on purchase frequency to recommend promotions or loyalty rewards.
-- Example: Supermarkets offering discounts on products frequently bought together.
+  - **Example:** Supermarkets offering discounts on products frequently bought together.

-#### d) Online Learning Platforms
+- 🎓 **Online Learning Platforms**
   - Suggesting courses based on user skills, learning history, or interests.
-- Example: Coursera recommending advanced courses based on previously completed ones.
+  - **Example:** Coursera recommending advanced courses based on previously completed ones.

-#### e) Social Media Platforms
+- 🌐 **Social Media Platforms**
   - Recommending friends, groups, or content based on user interactions and network clustering.
-- Example: Facebook suggesting friends based on shared connections or interests.
+  - **Example:** Facebook suggesting friends based on shared connections or interests.

 ---